LambolAlee/JiDe/README.md

 ### Build
 The program now is still under development, if you want to run it you can follow the guide below.

-This program is mainly developed under windows10, also can run on macOS too but the ui is very ugly.
+This program is mainly developed under windows10, also can run on macOS but the ui is very ugly.

 **use Qt 6.2.0 and above to build the project.**
 #### First